 On the free tier, you also get stock images to choose from, and the ability to download your template.
 It’s unfortunate, yet understandable that direct integration with Gmail is only possible on higher tiers.
 Still, you can use the Export button to download an HTML file of your email template for you to upload to Gmail.

-Our final email template builder, Liramail, is another clean-looking solution that offers an amazing selection of templates.
+Our final free email template builder for Gmail, Liramail, is another clean-looking solution that offers an amazing selection of templates.
 However, the catch is that while the email template editor itself is free, the email templates aren’t.
 You must purchase email templates from third-party marketplaces such as ThemeForest.

 Regardless, the template editor might make up for this inconvenience given its easy to use, yet powerful interface.
 The email builder truly does make for a pleasant editing experience.